RickStrahl/BlogPosts/2022-10/Fix-Chromium-Browsers-automatically-re-routing-http-to-https/FixChromiumBrowsersAutomaticallyReRoutingHttpToHttps.md

 ```

 ### `thisisunsafe` Security ByPass Hack
+This is an aside that I found useful while I was tracking down this problem before I figured out that the HSTS tracking was an issue.

+There's a hack that allows you to bypass various security issues including using an invalid certificate.
 This hack is a weird one: If you get a security dialog that you cannot bypass like the one above for `localhost` and `https://` access with a certificate error, you can type `thisisunsafe` anywhere in the active browser window's Viewport.
 Yes - anywhere as long as the active browser window has focus.
 Then just type - invisibly - `thisisunsafe` into the browser and refresh the page.

 The page should now come up and display your content.
 You'll still see the broken security icon in the address bar, but the page loads and works otherwise.
 This has the same effect as clicking on that button that says *I accept the risks*.

 Once you've done this, the security setting is cached for some time so repeated restarts of the browser continue to bring up the page without the blocking insecure warning page.

-This won't help you if you have no `https://` binding at all on the server because the server will just not allow the connection on port 443, but you can apply even a non-verified certificate and use this feature to get past it.
+> This hack won't help you if you have no `https://` binding at all on the server because the server won't be listening on the https port.
+It will however work if the server **is** responding on that port but without or with a non-validated certificate.

 It's not a good idea to use this 'out' as there's obviously a security issue.
 Better to fix the problem at the root and hopefully the HSTS fix above might provide the clean if temporary fix.
 If however you just don't have a workaround this `thisisunsafe` hack is one way to get on with life.